-The Second Act of George Balanchine’s The Nutcracker®, now streaming on Marquee TV, is rich with the many confections, choreography, and characters that all come together to make this unparalleled work an experience cherished by balletomanes of all ages.
+The Second Act of George Balanchine’s The Nutcracker® is rich with the many confections, choreography, and characters that all come together to make this unparalleled work an experience cherished by balletomanes of all ages.
 Though dancers and audience members alike have their favorite moments—whether the blizzard at the end of the First Act, or the acrobatics of the Candy Cane divertissement, or the awe-inspiring expansion of the Stahlbaum Christmas tree—there are two roles that in many ways capture the special magic and grandeur of The Nutcracker in just their featured variations: Dewdrop and the Sugarplum Fairy.

 “I was so fortunate because I lived in Chicago, and Mr. Balanchine brought The Nutcracker to Chicago the first year they did it in New York,” recalls SAB Chairman of Faculty and former NYCB Principal Dancer Kay Mazzo, one of the many dancers we spoke with who has performed both the Dewdrop and Sugarplum Fairy roles.
 “It's why I came to SAB eventually, because I said to my mother, ‘That's what I want to be.
 I want to be that Sugarplum Fairy.’